frees-io/freestyle/docs/src/main/tut/docs/README.md

 Freestyle automatically wires all dependencies through implicit evidences that are generated so you don't have to worry about the boilerplate required to build Free based programs.

 Once you have these abstract definitions you can combine them in whichever way you want.
 Freestyle supports nested modules enabling onion style architectures of any arbitrary depth.

-Learn more about [modules]() and how Freestyle works behind the scenes in the extended [documentation]()
+Learn more about [modules](/docs/modules/) in the extended [documentation]()

 ## Building programs

 Abstract definitions it's all it takes to start building programs that support sequential and parallel operations and that are entirely decoupled from their runtime interpretation.

 The example below combines both algebras to produce a more complex program